awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-vocab-text.md

 # Creating a text file for your medical custom vocabulary<a name="create-med-vocab-text"></a>

 To create a custom vocabulary, you create a text file that is in UTF\-8 format\.
 In this file, you create a four column table, with each column specifying a field\.
 Each field tells Amazon Transcribe Medical either how the domain\-specific terms are pronounced or how to display these terms in your transcriptions\.
-You store the text file containing these fields in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
+You store the text file containing these fields in an Amazon S3 bucket\.

 ## Understanding how to format your text file<a name="understand-vocab-formatting"></a>